English-Vending-Machine/EVM/README.md

 2. Download requirements.txt <br>
 3. If there is an error like psycopg2 , check PostgreSQL PATH
 4. By using python manage.py createsuperuser, local db --> create ID and PW
-5. Go to /admin page, db Administratㅑㅐㅜ<br>
+5. Go to /admin page, db Administration<br>

 ## Reference material